Chart Color Schemes

 Recent residential development output has been above average within Anna Bay when compared nationally

-Anna Bay averaged approximately 25 new dwelling approvals per year over the past five financial years, totalling 126 homes.
-As of FY-26 so far, 8 approvals have been recorded.
-Each home built between FY-21 and FY-25 has resulted in an average of 5 new residents.
-This demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.
+Anna Bay averaged approximately 25 new dwelling approvals annually over the past five financial years, totalling 126 homes.
+As of FY-26, 8 approvals have been recorded.
+On average, each home built between FY-21 and FY-25 accommodated around 5 new residents per year, indicating a significant gap between demand and supply that typically influences prices upwards and intensifies competition among buyers.
+New properties are constructed at an average expected cost of $572,000, which is somewhat higher than regional norms, reflecting quality-focused development.

 Frequently Asked Questions - Development